EVI – Energy Volatility Index

 The red lines are the Energy Volatility Index.
 EVI-e for Electricity and EVI-g for Gas.
 Volatility is measured as a percentage.

-Historical volatility is a statistical measurement of the actual price variations of a specified contract over a specified time period.
-At present, the indicator is only backward looking; it is based on measurement of historical price behaviour.
+Historical volatility is a statistical measurement of the actual price variations of a specified contract over a specified period.
+At present, the indicator is only backwards looking; it is based on an analysis of historical price behaviour.
 The Energy Volatility Index indicates the fluctuations of the day ahead prices through time.
 Separate indices are produced for power (EVI-e) and gas (EVI-g).

 Data set selection

 Our volatility indices are based on the opening prices.
-The Day Ahead prices are used to calculate the indices.
-Given the various uses for volatility tracking by utilities, generators, commodity traders and investment funds, we developed the annual volatility index is based on the prices of the last 12 months.
-Alternative indices may be launched in the future.
+The Day Ahead prices are used to calculate the index.
+Given the various uses for volatility tracking by utilities, generators, commodity traders and investment funds, we developed the annual volatility index based on the prices of the last 12 months.
+Alternative indices may appear in the future.

-In order to be able to calculate volatility a consistent measure of price fluctuations or price returns is required.
+To be able to calculate volatility, a consistent measure of price fluctuations or price returns is required.
 The index uses a log return measure to calculate price fluctuations.
-Using logs has a number of advantages over looking at simple percent changes.
-For example, if prices goes increase by 50% (e.g. from 40 to 60) and then declines by 50% (from 60 to 30), you’re not back where you started.
-If you calculate your average percentage return (in this case, 0%), that’s not a particularly useful summary of the fact that you actually ended up 25% below where you started.
-By contrast, if the goes up in logarithmic terms by 0.5, and then falls in logarithmic terms by 0.5, you are exactly back where you started.
-The advantage of using a log return measure is that it normalises price changes so they are independent of the absolute level of market price.
+Using logs has several advantages over looking at simple percentage changes.
+For example, if prices increase by 50% (e.g. from 40 to 60) and then declines by 50% (from 60 to 30), you’re not back where you started.
+If you calculate your average percentage return (in this case, 0%), that’s not a particularly useful summary of the fact that you ended up 25% below where you started.
+By contrast, if the price goes up in logarithmic terms by 0.5, and then falls in logarithmic terms by 0.5, you are exactly back where you started.
+The advantage of using a log return measure is that it normalises price changes, so they are independent of the absolute level of the market price.
 This means relative price movements when prices are high can be consistently compared with relative movements when prices are low.

 - Calculate the natural log of the current stock price to yesterday’s wholesale price.
 This is the continuously compounded return.